LIPS-scheme/lips/docs/docs/scheme-intro/input-output.md

 You need to remember to close the port to make sure that the data was properly written to the file.
 Some Scheme implementation may decide to flush the buffer (write to a file) when you close the port.

-You can use helper procedure that closes the port automatically:
+You can use a helper procedure that closes the port automatically:

 ```scheme
 (call-with-output-file "test-2.scm"